 - O’Connell River – Additional rock protection and revegetation to be installed at upstream end of Reef Catchment’s pile fields restoration site to prevent continued scour and outflanking and to protect areas of past investment.
 O’Connell River case study.

 - Bakers Creek – Additional rock protection at outlet of Reef Catchment’s constructed wetland

 - Oaky Creek to undergo a reach scale program of management including bank stabilisation and increasing riparian vegetation.
 Oaky Creek Restoring Riparian Resilience and More information on the Oaky Creek Restoration program

 RC Stage 2 projects

 - Cherry Tree Creek – Bank stabilisation and revegetation works to be conducted at downstream and upstream end of reach adjacent Reef Catchment’s past restoration site.
 More information on the Cherry Tree Creek restoration.

 - Marion Creek – Bank stabilisation and revegetation works to be conducted on eroding downstream bank adjacent to Notch Road.
-More information on Marion Creek.
+Information on the Marion Creek case study..

 - O’Connell River – Bank stabilisation and revegetation works to be conducted opposite Reef Catchment’s pile fields restoration site.
 O’Connell River case study.

 - St Helens Creek – A combination of structural protection, bank re-profiling and revegetation works to be conducted at six priority sites.
 Information on the St Helens Creek case study.

 - West Hill Creek – Structural toe protection, bank re-profiling and revegetation works to be conducted on two eroding banks upstream of the Bruce Highway.
 More information on the West Hill Creek restoration.

 All works are to be completed by the end of June 2019.